vmware-labs/vmware-image-builder-action/README.md

 This GitHub Action allows to interact with the VMware Image Builder service from VMware, a.k.a.
 VIB.
 VIB is a SaaS service that can be used to Package, Verify and Publish software from Independent Software Vendors (ISVs).
 This software can be packaged in different formats like for example [Carvel Packages](https://carvel.dev) or [Helm Charts](https://helm.sh).

 One of the strongest capabilities of VIB is being able to verify simultaneously your software in multiple Kubernetes distributions and flavours.
-Currently,d VIB does support verification in TKG (different versions), GKE, AKS, EKS and IKS with plans to support even more K8s distributions.
+Currently, VIB does support verification in TKG (different versions), GKE, AKS, EKS and IKS with plans to support even more K8s distributions.

 ## Requirements